randomcoder67/randomcoder67.github.io/content/about.md

 # About

 This website is designed as a wiki type resource for my own coding projects, as well as for topics I have learned.
 It's a completely static website with minimal JavaScript.
 I write the content for the website in Markdown files which are then converted to HTML using a Golang program whenever I push to the GitHub repository.

 ## Contributing

 If you spot a problem in the Wiki, or something can be improved/expanded upon, feel free to submit an issue or pull request on the [GitHub repository](https://github.com/randomcoder67/randomcoder67.github.io).

+## CSS

+The current CSS can be found at [https://www.randomcoder67.github.io/style.css](/style.css).
+Changes to the CSS can be seen in the GitHub repository

 ## Contact